Frederick Corbett: VC forfeiture

-The British Army Discipline and Regulation Act of 1879 (Army Act) required active soldiers to display their medals on their uniforms on specific occasions.
+The Army Discipline and Regulation Act of 1879 (Army Act) required active soldiers to display their medals on their uniforms on specific occasions.
 After leaving the army, Corbett sold the medal.
 He re-enlisted, this time into the Royal Artillery, in 1884.
 On 30 July 1884, after being convicted of being absent without leave and for embezzlement and theft from an officer in a court-martial, Corbett's name was erased from the VC Register by royal warrant and his VC pension was terminated.

 Corbett was among eight recipients of the VC whose awards were withdrawn for later criminal offences between 1856 and 1908.
 The original royal warrant for the Victoria Cross involved an expulsion clause that allowed for a recipient's name to be erased from the official register in certain wholly discreditable circumstances and his pension cancelled.
 The power to cancel and restore awards is still included in the warrant, but none has been forfeited since 1908.
 King George V felt that no VC should ever be forfeited, regardless of crime.
 Corbett and the seven others whose awards were forfeited "continue to be included on the official War Office list of VC holders".

 By 1903 the Corbett VC had come into the possession of a Mr Mansfield, Clerk of Kingsbury Urban District Council, who approached the War Office (WO) apparently with the intention of returning the actual medal to Frederick Corbett, or to his family.
 The War Office informed Mansfield that, "as the name of Frederick Corbett had been erased from the VCR, the cross should not be delivered to Corbett or his representatives."
 Worried as to whether he could retain the medal, Mr Mansfield sought clarification; a further letter from the WO confirmed that, "in view of Corbett having sold his VC at a time when he was not subject to the Army Act, Mr Mansfield was entitled to retain it."
 Corbett's Victoria Cross was sold at auction by Glendining's on 17 June 1924 for £50 and now resides in the Royal Green Jackets (Rifles) Museum in Winchester.